abrosen/ExampleFloatMenuOptionProvider/Readme.md

 # Example FloatMenuOptionProvider

-This repository is an example of a custom FloatMenuOptionProvider which allows for a pawn to be instantly killed while you have another selected.
+This repository is an example of a custom FloatMenuOptionProvider.
+When selecting a single pawn and right-clicking another pawn, this mod will display a float menu to the player permitting them to instantly kill the clicked pawn or stating why they cannot kill the target pawn.

 You can use this repository as a reference, or you can download it in its entirety and run it as a local mod.